 Tutoring is a flexible side hustle that teachers can do during the summer.
-Since you’re already a teacher, you have the skills needed and you can often set your own schedule.
+Since you’re already an educator you have the skills needed and you can often set your own schedule.

 You have two options for tutoring during the summer.
 The first is to tutor students in your area taking summer school classes.
 You can advertise on Facebook Marketplace, or let friends know you’re taking on tutoring clients.

-VIPKid and EF Education First are two of the oldest, and most respected, platforms to teach English online.
+VIPKid is are one of the oldest, and most respected, platforms to teach English online.
 Classes tend to be smaller, less than five students, and teachers can earn up to $22 per hour.
 All you need to do is teach since the platform provides all the course materials.

 You do need some minimal tools to teach students online.
 If you have these, then you can teach students online:

 - HD external or integrated camera